Find Affordable College Courses

 $7,574 Average Tuition & Fees

-Schoolcraft College did quite well in this year’s ranking of the best value schools for culinary arts students.
-It came in at #7 on the list.
-Schoolcraft College is a moderately-sized public school located in the small city of Livonia.
+Schoolcraft College ranked #7 on this year’s Best Value Culinary Arts Schools in the Great Lakes Region list.
+Schoolcraft College is a moderately-sized public school located in the city of Livonia.

-The average tuition and fees for an out-of-state undergraduate student at Schoolcraft College are $7,574 a year.
+Out-of-state tuition fees for undergraduate students at Schoolcraft College are $7,574 per year.
 The average amount in student loans that culinary arts majors at Schoolcraft College take out is $18,560.

 Cincinnati State Technical and Community College did quite well in this year’s ranking of the best value schools for culinary arts students.
 It came in at #8 on the list.
 Located in the city of Cincinnati, Cincinnati State is a public school with a moderately-sized student population.